HVisMyLife/rusty_neat/README.md

 Inserting saved network into ongoing neat is something that I'm working on.
 At the moment it isn't possible due to different innovation numbers.

-Full wiki is a work in progress, in the meantime feel free to reach out directly to me.
+If docs aren't enough, or you have any feature request, feel free to reach out directly to me.

 ## Infinite length evolution
 By gradually including harder to utilise inputs networks can learn complex enviroments with relatively small agents amount.
 One possible downside to that approach is long training time, which could result in excessive network size.
 However thanks to pruning ability, size can be kept at minimum at all times, no matter training length.

-Here you have example project that uses it to train "cars" ride along random track: <https://github.com/HVisMyLife/neat_race>
+Here you have example project that uses it to train "cars" ride along random track: <https://github.com/HVisMyLife/neat_race>.

+There is also ecosystem simulation that uses continous variant, but it's currently resting in development hell: <https://github.com/HVisMyLife/sectarii>

 ## Exaple usage: